square/point-of-sale-android-sdk/README.md

 ## Home Charge

-Home Charge is a demo that uses an App Engine server and FireBase push messages to start Register API transactions.
+Home Charge is a demo that uses an App Engine server and FireBase push messages to start Point of Sale API transactions.
 It is available in the `sample-homecharge` and `sample-homecharge-server` folders.

 >>>>>>> Add a sentence to the main readme introducing the bikeshop app.
 Add a readme in the bikeshop directory explaining how to run, download, and use the application.
 Add the release apk to the repo.
 ## Contributing